Skip to content

 --memo-seed-text, --memo-seed-file, --memo-seed-dir None Optional managed-memory memo seed.
 Use text or file for one memo file, or a directory containing houmao-memo.md and/or pages/.

-Easy profiles are stored as the same kind of catalog object that backs explicit recipe-backed launch profiles, but the easy lane keeps the authoring surface smaller and intentionally specialist-backed.
+Project profiles are stored as the same kind of catalog object that backs native launch dossiers, but the easy lane keeps the authoring surface smaller and intentionally specialist-backed.
 The persisted profile lives in the catalog with profile_lane=easy_profile and source_kind=specialist, and projects into .houmao/agents/launch-profiles/<name>.yaml for low-level inspection.

-Easy profiles may also store a memo seed through --memo-seed-text, --memo-seed-file, or --memo-seed-dir. profile set supports the same seed inputs for replacement, --memo-seed-policy for policy-only updates when a seed already exists, and --clear-memo-seed to remove the stored seed.
-Memo seed policies apply only to components represented by the seed source: text and file seeds touch only houmao-memo.md, while directory seeds touch houmao-memo.md only when that file is present and touch pages only when pages/ is present.
+Project profiles may store a memo seed through --memo-seed-text, --memo-seed-file, or --memo-seed-dir. profile set supports the same seed inputs for replacing the stored seed and --clear-memo-seed to remove the stored seed.
+Memo seeds always replace only the components represented by the seed source: text and file seeds touch only houmao-memo.md, while directory seeds touch houmao-memo.md only when that file is present and touch pages only when pages/ is present.
 Omitted memo-seed inputs are preserved on patch edits and cleared on same-name replacement.

-houmao-mgr project easy profile set --name reviewer-default --workdir /repos/next-target
+houmao-mgr project profile set --name reviewer-default --workdir /repos/next-target

-profile set patches stored easy-profile defaults for future launches while preserving unspecified fields such as mailbox config, prompt overlay, or memo seed.
+profile set patches stored project-profile defaults for future launches while preserving unspecified fields such as managed system-skill policy, mailbox config, prompt overlay, gateway mail-notifier appendix, or memo seed.
 Use it for ordinary edits instead of removing and recreating the profile.

-If the profile should be rebuilt over a different specialist or should intentionally drop old optional defaults, run project easy profile create --name reviewer-default --specialist <specialist> ... --yes.
-Same-name replacement is lane-bounded: an easy-profile replacement cannot replace an explicit recipe-backed launch profile with the same name.
+If the profile should be rebuilt over a different specialist or should intentionally drop old optional defaults, run project profile create --name reviewer-default --specialist <specialist> ... --yes.
+Same-name replacement is lane-bounded: an project-profile replacement cannot replace an explicit recipe-backed launch profile with the same name.

-profile remove deletes only the easy profile definition.
+profile remove deletes only the project profile definition.
 It does not remove the specialist that the profile targeted.

-When no active project overlay exists, project easy profile create ensures <cwd>/.houmao exists before persisting the profile, matching the bootstrap behavior of project easy specialist create.
+When no active project overlay exists, project profile create ensures <cwd>/.houmao exists before persisting the profile, matching the bootstrap behavior of project specialist create.

 Launching an Instance

-You can launch from a specialist directly, or from a stored easy profile.
+You can launch from a specialist directly, or from a stored project profile.
 Exactly one of --specialist and --profile is required, and the two selectors are mutually exclusive.

 # Direct specialist launch — supply launch context every time.